Valencene: The Orange Terpene

 - FAQs About Valencene

-What Does Valencene Smell Like?
+What Does Valencene Smell & Taste Like?

 Valencene is sweet and citrusy both in taste and aroma, but some people perceive it with more woodsy or herbaceous undertones.
 Commonly, it emits scents that are closely related to orange, mango, and grapefruit.
 The grapefruit aroma is likely due to the fact that valencene is the precursor to nootkatone, a terpenoid that gives grapefruit its unique aroma.